ufal/npfl129/exam/questions.md

   during fitting.
 [5]

 ####Questions@: ,Lecture 9 Questions
-- Prove that independent variables are uncorrelated.
+- Prove that independent discrete random variables are uncorrelated.
 [5]

 - Write down the definition of covariance and Pearson correlation coefficient
   $\rho$, including its range.
 [5]